Automated Algorithm Design for Auto-Tuning Optimizers

 \subsection{Meta-optimization techniques}

-Recent work has begun to focus on meta-optimization, i.e., improving the auto-tuning process itself. \cite{willemsen2025SearchSpaceConstruction} studied how constraints shape the construction of search spaces in auto-tuning, while \cite{willemsenTuningTheTuner2025} introduced hyperparameter optimization for tuning algorithms within auto-tuners, demonstrating substantial performance gains.

-Constraint-aware optimization~\cite{raschATFGenericAutoTuning2017} further improves efficiency by preventing wasted evaluations on invalid configurations.
+Recent work has begun to focus on meta-optimization, i.e., improving the auto-tuning process itself. \citet{willemsen2025SearchSpaceConstruction} studied how constraints shape the construction of search spaces in auto-tuning, while \citet{willemsenTuningTheTuner2025} introduced hyperparameter optimization for tuning algorithms within auto-tuners, demonstrating substantial performance gains.
+Constraint-aware optimization~\cite{willemsenExploringApplicationConstrained2025} further improves efficiency by preventing wasted evaluations on invalid configurations.
 Similarly, BaCO~\cite{hellstenBaCOFastPortable2024} automatically learns so-called {\em hidden constraints} to exclude configurations that turn out to be infeasible during compilation or at run time.
 These contributions highlight the importance of adapting optimization algorithms to the unique challenges of auto-tuning.